-- Gormsen (2021) extends these facts and focuses on the time variation in equity premia across maturities (for a fixed holding period), both unconditionally (as before) but also conditional on good and bad times. - Bad times are periods where the ex-ante dividend-price ratio is in the top quintile of the time series.
+- Gormsen (2021) extends these facts and focuses on the time variation in equity premia across maturities (for a fixed holding period), conditional on good and bad times. - Bad times are periods where the ex-ante dividend-price ratio is in the top quintile of the time series.

-- Unconditionally, the equity premia decline with maturity, also for the longer sample from 1996 to 2019. - However, the term structure of risk is upward sloping in bad times and more steeply downward sloping in good times.
+- Unconditionally, the equity premia decline with maturity, also for the longer sample from 1996 to 2019. - However, the term structure of risk premia is upward sloping in bad times and more steeply downward sloping in good times.